Aviation Weather Data

 For U.S. airports only, the touchdown zone's (TDZ) RVR is reported.
 For U.S. airports with multiple runways, the operating runway with the lowest touchdown RVR is reported.
 RVR may be reported for up to four designated runways in other countries.

-When the RVR varies by more than one reportable value, the lowest and highest values will be shown with V between them, indicating variable conditions.
+When the RVR varies by more than one reportable value, the lowest and highest values are shown with V between them, indicating variable conditions.
 For example, the 10-minute RVR for Runway 01L varying between 600 and 1,000 ft would be coded R01L/0600V1000FT.

 If RVR is less than its lowest reportable value, the visual range group is preceded by M. For example, an RVR for Runway 01L of less than 600 ft is coded R01L/M0600FT.

-If RVR is greater than its highest reportable value, the visual range group is preceded by a P. For example, an RVR for Runway 27 of greater than 6,000 ft will be coded R27/P6000FT.
+If RVR is greater than its highest reportable value, the visual range group is preceded by a P. For example, an RVR for Runway 27 of greater than 6,000 ft is coded R27/P6000FT.

 Weather